 If you have severe shortness of breath and need to see a health care provider, please call ahead then have someone drive you to the nearest clinic or emergency department.

-Yes; however, early data from China suggests that most pregnant women with COVID-19 do not become sicker than non-pregnant women with the illness.
+Yes; however, early data suggests that most pregnant people with COVID-19 do not become sicker than non-pregnant people with the illness.
 Because this is a new virus, health care providers are not yet certain that this is true for all cases.

-We do know that pregnant women are more susceptible to other viral respiratory infections, such as influenza (the flu), the CDC predicts that pregnant women may experience more severe COVID-19 symptoms than the general population.
+We do know that pregnant people are more susceptible to other viral respiratory infections, such as influenza (the flu), the CDC predicts that pregnant people may experience more severe COVID-19 symptoms than the general population.

 As with the flu or any other virus, the best ways to help protect yourself from COVID-19 are to follow these simple steps:

 Because this is a new virus, there is not a lot of research on how COVID-19 might affect an unborn baby.
-At this time, it is unknown if a pregnant woman with COVID-19 can pass the virus to her baby during pregnancy or delivery.
+At this time, it is unknown if a pregnant person with COVID-19 can pass the virus to the baby during pregnancy or delivery.
 However, research has not found the virus in amniotic fluid or breastmilk.

-A baby is more likely to get COVID-19 after delivery if they come in contact with respiratory droplets from their mother or another person with COVID-19.
+A baby is more likely to get COVID-19 after delivery if they come in contact with respiratory droplets from their parent or another person with COVID-19.

 According to the CDC, high fevers during the first trimester of pregnancy can increase the risk of certain birth defects.
 Catching other viral respiratory infections, including the flu, during pregnancy is linked to preterm labor and low birth weight.